-Littleton City Code prohibits swimming, wading, boating, rafting, or tubing unless specifically permitted in a park.
-The intent for South Platte Park is to allow the river to be used for recreational boating, tubing, and fishing, to allow shore-use only of the lakes, and to eliminate a higher-impact swim-beach environment.
+Littleton City Code prohibits swimming, wading, boating, rafting, or tubing unless specifically allowed in a park.
+The intent for South Platte Park is to allow the river to be used for recreational boating, tubing, and fishing, to allow shore-use only of the lakes, and to eliminate a higher-impact environment like a swim-beach.
 State regulations set testing, water quality, and safety standards for designated swimming areas, none of which are implemented in the Park.
 Conflicts in definitions between city code and state law make this a complex issue.
-Signage will indicate boating is permitted on the river only, and swimming and bathing are not permitted.
+Signage will indicate boating is allowed on the river only, and swimming and bathing are not allowed.
 Implementation of this rule will follow these guidelines:

 - Boating is allowed in the river only, and this includes all state-defined non-motorized vessels such as kayaks, rafts and stand-up paddle-boards.
 All boating must comply with Colorado State regulations, which require an approved Personal Floatation Device (PFD, like a life vest) onboard for each adult user, and children 12 and under must be wearing such devices.
 Boating on lakes may be possible under a Park Use permit for management activities and interpreter-guided programs.
 Cooley canoe programs are currently offered monthly to provide unique opportunities for wildlife viewing, solitude and silence.
 Boating is prohibited on South Platte Reservoir due to a management agreement regarding drinking water standards with CWSD.
 All commercial and organized group use of the put-ins and take-outs of the South Platte River is by permit only. - Swimming is prohibited in the lakes and the river, generally defined as travel through water waist deep or greater, with or without the use of floatation aids, except as described below. - Tubing is managed by the state as a form of swimming.
 Tubing is allowed in the river only.
-Tubing generally include single-chamber rafts, pool toys, and the like.
+Tubing encompasses single-chamber rafts, pool toys, and similar full-body floatation devices.
 Downriver travel without a floatation aid capable of keeping the majority of the body out of the water is considered a prohibited form of swimming.
-Fishing float tubes on the lakes are not permitted.
-While not strictly enforced under state law, PFD's are encouraged for all tubers and especially children 12 and under.
-Tubing at flows below 50 cfs are discouraged through signage and visitor education as it tends to cause more significant damage to the benthic (river-bottom) environment and an increase in litter like damaged tubes and items people tire of carrying. - Wading is allowed as a part of fishing or nature exploration in the river and along the lake edges. - Bathing, such as sitting or lounging in water waist deep or less, or washing of the body, is not permitted. - SCUBA and related forms of underwater diving are not permitted in the Park.
+Fishing float tubes on the lakes are not allowed.
+While not strictly enforced under state law, PFDs are encouraged for all tubers and especially children 12 and under.
+Tubing at flows below 50 cfs are discouraged through signage and visitor education as it tends to cause more significant damage to the benthic (riverbottom) environment and an increase in litter like damaged tubes and items people tire of carrying when they are forced to walk long shallow sections. - Wading is allowed as a part of fishing or nature exploration in the river and along the lake edges. - Bathing, such as sitting or lounging in water waist deep or less, or washing of the body, is not allowed. - SCUBA and related forms of underwater diving are not allowed in the Park.